isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/DISCOVER: 2023 Learning Journeys.md

 ---
 ## DISCOVER: Out of Classroom Experiences

-#### Start 2023 with a bang!
 **DISCOVER Learning Journeys for 2023 are now open for registration!**

-This year’s DISCOVER learning journey period is now extended from **February to October** and IMDA has tied up with our tech and media partners to offer a plethora of exciting workshops that covers topics such as immersive media, artificial intelligence, drones, eSports, media content creation and photography.
+Start 2023 with a bang with our DISCOVER learning journeys!
+Happening from **February to October,** IMDA has tied up with our tech and media partners to offer a plethora of exciting workshops that covers topics such as immersive media, artificial intelligence, drones, eSports, media content creation and photography.

-From **February** to **April 2023**, look forward to exciting workshops specially curated for Infocomm Media Club members!
+Registration is now open for learning journeys conducted from **February** to **April 2023**.
+Look forward to exciting workshops specially curated for Infocomm Media Club members!
 Sign up [now](https://go.gov.sg/discover2023)!

-We also have plans for more learning journeys from May to October, so do indicate your interest in the sign-up form too.
+Keen to join us from May onward?
+We are planning for more exciting learning journeys, so please indicate your interest [here](https://go.gov.sg/discover2023).

-For FAQs, please view [here](https://go.gov.sg/learningjourneysfaq2023)
+For FAQs, please view [here](https://go.gov.sg/learningjourneysfaq2023).

 <i>*Note : The DISCOVER experience is open to infocomm media-related clubs in Primary/Secondary schools and Junior Colleges only. </i>
-<i> <br>Registration and slots availability are based on a first-come-first-served basis. </i>
+<i>Registration and slots availability are based on a first-come-first-served basis. </i>

 ### IMMERSIVE MEDIA